 Examples of How to Transfer Assets Before Bankruptcy

 Each case is different, you should consult with a bankruptcy attorney in Tampa if you need advice on a specific case or set of circumstances.
-Examples of fraudulent transfers can include, debtors intentionally selling an asset for less than its fair market value or transferring an asset to another person, with the intent to shield the asset from creditors can be a fraudulent transfer.
+A common instance of fraudulent transfers occurs when intentionally selling an asset for less than its fair market value.
+Additionally, transferring an asset, with the intent to shield the asset from creditors can be a fraudulent transfer.

-A debtor does not need to intentionally attempt to defraud a creditor for a bankruptcy court to deem a transfer or debt obligation fraudulent.
-For instance, simply transferring property beyond the reach of creditors or incurring a debt without receiving a reasonable equivalent of value in exchange can be deemed a fraudulent transfer.
-Both of these instances can be fraudulent transfers, even if the debtor had absolutely no intention of defrauding a creditor.
+A debtor does not need to intentionally attempt to defraud a creditor for a transfer to be fraudulent.
+For instance, simply transferring property beyond the reach of creditors may suffice.
+Alternatively, incurring a debt without receiving a reasonable equivalent of value in exchange can be deemed a fraudulent transfer.
+Both of these instances can be fraudulent transfers, even if the debtor had no intention of defrauding a creditor.
 In Jackson v.
 Jackson, the bankruptcy court ruled that even though there was no intentional fraud, the fact that the debtor received no value for the transfer, and it left the debtor with little capital to continue his business the transfer was fraudulent under bankruptcy law.

 Bankruptcy Law Firm in Tampa

 If you are having a difficult time meeting your financial obligations Florida Law Advisers, P.A. may be able to help.
-Our Tampa bankruptcy attorneys have years of experience helping people just like you prepare for bankruptcy and obtain a fresh start.
+Our Tampa bankruptcy attorneys have years of experience helping clients file bankruptcy and obtain a fresh start.
 We combine our experience and skills in the courtroom with a thorough knowledge of the law to help our clients who need advice on how to transfer assets before bankruptcy.
 When you hire Florida Law Advisers, P.A. you don’t just get legal advice, you get experienced attorneys by your side every step of the way.